firefly-iii/docs/docs/docs/firefly-iii/financial-concepts/currencies.md

 ## Set the default currency

-Firefly III support multiple currencies but it requires one default currency.
+Firefly III support multiple currencies, but it requires one default currency.
 When you install Firefly III this is the Euro.
 You can change this if you want to.

 ![In this instance of Firefly III, the default currency is the British Pound.](images/currency-default.png)